-While many departments offer extended trips away from campus over breaks, the activities offered by Campus Activities are typically low-key day trips around the local area or events on campus that allow you to use your break to rest, relax, and rejuvenate between busy blocks.
+While many departments offer extended trips away from campus over breaks, the activities offered by Campus Activities are typically low-key day trips opportunities that allow you to use your break to rest, relax, and rejuvenate between busy blocks.
 If you are interested in trips further afield for block break, keep your eyes on student digest as well as the Collaborative for Community Engagement and the Outdoor Education Summit Portals.

 Have an idea for a new Block Break Offering?
 Want to advertise an opportunity in the Block Break Digest?
 Email us at email@example.com

 The Campus Block Break Planning Committee is made up of representatives from: Campus Activities, the Butler Center, the Wellness Resource Center, the Chaplains’ Office, Outdoor Ed, the Advising Hub, the Residential Experience, the Career Center, Bemis School of Art, the Collaborative for Community Engagement, and Campus Recreation.
 If you have suggestions or ideas for events you would like to see over block break, reach out and let us know!

 This block break is, as is everything this year, a little unusual; we recognize many folks may be heading back home, while others are moving to campus for the first time (and will be under enhanced social distancing while awaiting test results), and still others will be having a more typical block break experience.